shanmukhram/BlitzAPI/docs/FLOW_VISUALIZATION.md

 **Q: Does this work with GraphQL/gRPC?**

 A: Yes!
-Flow tracking works with all protocols supported by BlitzAPI (REST, GraphQL, gRPC).
+Flow tracking works with all protocols supported by RamAPI (REST, GraphQL, gRPC).

 ---